vauxhal/equares/equares_http/public/meta/doc/box/CxxOde.md

 ### Providing ODE source code
 A working code example can be taken from the **srcExample** parameter and then edited as necessary.

 Another way to provide source code is to use =[snippets](/doc#page/general-snippets).
-The list of FDE snippets currently available can be found in the [ODE snippets](/doc#snippet/ode) page.
+The list of ODE snippets currently available can be found in the [ODE snippets](/doc#snippet/ode) page.

 ### Difference between CxxOde and CxxFde